-- (viii) The following information regarding specified equipment and non-nuclear material listed in Annex II: - (a) For each export out of the United Kingdom to a NNWS outside of the Community of such equipment and material: the identity, quantity, location of intended use in the receiving State and date or, as appropriate, expected date, of export; - (b) Upon specific request by the Agency, confirmation by the United Kingdom, as importing State, of information provided to the Agency by a NNWS outside of the Community concerning the export of such equipment and material to the United Kingdom. - (ix) General plans for the succeeding ten-year period relevant to the development of the civil nuclear fuel cycle (including planned nuclear fuel cycle-related research and development activities) when approved by the appropriate authorities in the United Kingdom. - b.
-The United Kingdom shall make every reasonable effort to provide the Agency with a general description of and information specifying the location of those nuclear fuel cycle-related research and development activities which are specifically related to enrichment, reprocessing of nuclear fuel or the processing of intermediate or high-level waste containing plutonium, high enriched uranium or uranium-233 that are carried out anywhere in the United Kingdom but which are not funded, specifically authorized or controlled by, or carried out on behalf of, the United Kingdom and are in co-operation with, or are otherwise relevant to, a NNWS.
+- (vi) Information regarding imports and exports from and to a NNWS outside of the Community of intermediate or high-level waste containing plutonium, high enriched uranium or uranium-233 on which safeguards have been terminated pursuant to Article 11 of the Safeguards Agreement in the case of exports and to the relevant provisions of the Safeguards Agreement between the exporter and the Agency in the case of imports. - (vii) The following information regarding equipment manufactured in the context of the activities referred to in Annex I and specified equipment and non-nuclear material listed in Annex II: - (a) For each export out of France to a NNWS outside of the Community of such equipment and material: the identity, quantity, location of intended use in the receiving State and date or, as appropriate, expected date, of export;

+- (b) Upon specific request by the Agency, confirmation by France, as importing State, of information provided to the Agency by a NNWS outside of the Community concerning the export of such equipment and material to France. - (viii) Planned co-operation activities with a NNWS for the succeeding ten-year period relevant to the development of the nuclear fuel cycle (including planned nuclear fuel cycle-related research and development activities) when approved by the appropriate authorities in France. - b.
+France shall make every reasonable effort to provide the Agency with a general description of and information specifying the location of nuclear fuel cycle-related research and development activities, involving or not nuclear material, which are specifically related to enrichment, reprocessing of nuclear fuel or the processing of intermediate or high-level waste containing plutonium, high enriched uranium or uranium-233, that are carried out anywhere in France with a NNWS, but which are not funded, specifically authorized or controlled by, or carried out on behalf of, France.
 For the purpose of this paragraph, "processing" of intermediate or high-level waste does not include repackaging of the waste or its conditioning not involving the separation of elements, for storage or disposal. - c.
-Upon request by the Agency, the United Kingdom or the Community, or both, as appropriate, shall provide amplifications or clarifications of any information provided under this Article, in so far as relevant for the purpose of safeguards.
+Upon request by the Agency, France or the Community as far as it is concerned, or, as appropriate, France in liaison with the Community, shall provide amplifications or clarifications of any information it has provided under this Article, in so far as relevant for the purpose of safeguards.